izhank216/BonziSEARCH/README.md

 Update the path in server.js if your installation is not at E:\yacy\

 ## Features

-- Web search powered by YaCy
+Web search powered by YaCy
-- Media search powered by Openverse API
+Media search powered by Openverse API
-- Bonzi-themed interface with Comic Sans, purple colors, and Bonzi GIF animation
-- Media toggle button for image search
+Bonzi-themed interface with Comic Sans, purple colors, and Bonzi GIF animation Media toggle button for image search
-- Loading animation before displaying results
+Loading animation before displaying results

+## How to Run

+Start the server:

+`node server.js`

+Open your browser at `http://localhost:3000`

+Enter a search query and click Search
+Click Media to toggle image search
+Enjoy the Bonzi Buddy animation during loading!
 -